Chondoist Chongu Party: History

 Kim Tarhyon and the people around him reaffirmed their loyalty to the DPRK.
 In 1950 the Chondoist Chongu Party in the South (but not the religious movement) united with the Northern party under his leadership.
 During the Korean War the headquarters of the party was shifted to a town near the border with China.
 The party leadership actively supported the DPRK war efforts, but many party cadres migrated to South Korea during the war.
 Many sided with Seoul during the war.
-In the aftermath of the war, the idea of the united front was increasingly unpopular in the North Korean government circles and many wanted the non-communist parties banned.
-In the end the united front was maintained, but the possibility for the Chondoist Chongu Party to conduct political activity was severely curtailed.
+In the aftermath of the war, the idea of the united front was increasingly unpopular in the North Korean government circles, and many wanted the non-communist parties banned.
+In the end, the united front was maintained, but the possibility of the Chondoist Chongu Party conducting political activity was severely curtailed.

-In 1954 the government subsidies to the party were cancelled.
-By 1956 there were approximately 1,700–3,000 members left (out of 10,000–50,000 remaining Ch'ŏndogyo believers).
-At the same time about 200 persons were full-time employees of the party.
-In order to finance the party, it ran an iron foundry and a printing house.

-In September 1957 Kim Tarhyon became a minister without portfolio.
+In 1954, the government cancelled the party's subsidies.
+By 1956, approximately 1,700–3,000 members were left (out of the 10,000–50,000 remaining Ch'ŏndogyo believers).
+At the same time, about 200 persons were full-time employees of the party.
+To finance the party, it ran an iron foundry and a printing house.
+In September 1957, Kim Tarhyon became a minister without portfolio.

-In 1958 the party was purged again.
+In 1958, the party was purged again.
 In November of that year, sources alleged that it had, together with the Korean Social Democratic Party, conspired against the DPRK leadership.
 Kim Tarhyon and his closest associates were arrested.
-By February they had pleaded guilty, and on 16 February 1958 their parliamentary immunity was revoked.
-Most likely they were executed, but their exact fate is not known.
+By February 1958 they had pleaded guilty, and on 16 February 1958 their parliamentary immunity was revoked.
+Most likely they were executed, but their exact fate remains unknown.
 By this time the party had effectively ceased to function as an independent entity.
 No provincial organization of the party existed, just a formal central nucleus.
 Pak Sindok, previously the head of the Organizational Department of the party, took over the party leadership.

+The party obtained 22 out of 687 seats in the Supreme People's Assembly in the 2014 election.

+Organization

+The party is headquartered in the capital Pyongyang.
+In 1986, the former South Korean foreign minister Choe Deok-sin defected to the North, becoming a leader of the Chondoist Chongu Party.
+In 2001 and 2012, the chairwoman of the party's central committee was Ryu Mi-yong.
+She was also a member of the presidium of the Supreme People's Assembly (as of 2014), chairwoman of the Central Guidance Committee of the Chondoist Association of Korea (in 2010) and chairwoman of the Council for the Reunification of Tangun's Nation (in 2012).
+Ryu died in November 2016, leaving the post vacant.
+As of 2019, the vice chairman of the party's central committee was Ri Myong-chol.
+He was preceded by Yun Jong-ho.
+As of 2021 Ri is the central committee chairman.